-I took a public docent-led tour through the museum, available Tuesdays and Saturdays at 1:30 pm.
+I took a public docent-led tour through the museum.
 I recommend taking one if your schedule allows.
 Otherwise, you can grab an audio wand that tells you about the exhibits when you punch in the corresponding numbers listed on the exhibits.

 Anyway, the docent started my group off at the entrance and started giving us the background information.
 About the history of antisemitism, how WWI set up the conditions for the rise of Hitler and Nazism, how Hitler and Nazism was at first a lunatic fringe party but eventually gained prominence due to the Great Depression, how Hitler and the Nazis used “stabbed in the back” propaganda, among other strategies, to demonize the Jews.